 Classified Board.
-Our amended and restated certificate of incorporation will provide that our Board will be divided into three classes.
-The directors designated as Class I directors will have terms expiring at the first annual meeting of shareholders following the distribution, which we expect will be held in 2026.
-The directors designated as Class II directors will have terms expiring at the following year's annual meeting of shareholders, which we expect will be held in 2027, and the directors designated as Class III directors will have terms expiring at the following year's annual meeting of shareholders, which we expect will be held in 2027, and the directors designated as Class III directors will have terms expiring at the following year's annual meeting of shareholders, which we expect will be held in 2028.
+Our amended and restated certificate of incorporation will provide that, until the third annual stockholder meeting following the distribution, our Board will be divided into three classes.
+The directors designated as Class I directors will have terms expiring at the first annual meeting of shareholders following the distribution, which we expect will be held in 2026, and will be up for re-election at that meeting for a two-year term to expire at the third annual meeting of stockholders following the distribution, which we expect will have terms expiring at the second annual meeting of shareholders following the distribution, which we expect will be held in 2027, and will be up for re-election at that meeting for a one-year term to expire at the third annual meeting of stockholders following the distribution, which we expect will be held in 2027, and will be up for re-election at that meeting for a one-year term to expire at the third annual meeting of stockholders following the distribution.
+The directors designated as Class III directors will have terms expiring at the third annual meeting of stockholders following the distribution.
+The directors designated as Class III directors will have terms expiring at the third annual meeting of shareholders following the distribution, which we expect will be held in 2027.

-Commencing with the first annual meeting of shareholders following the separation, directors for each class will be elected at the annual meeting of shareholders held in the year in which the term for that class expires and thereafter will serve for a term of three years.
-Under the classified board provisions, it would take at least two elections of directors for any individual or group to gain control of the Board.
-Accordingly, these provisions could discourage a third party from initiating a proxy contest, making a tender offer or otherwise attempting to gain control of us.
+Commencing with the third annual meeting of shareholders following the distribution, directors will be elected annually and for a term of office to expire at the next annual meeting of shareholders, and our Board will thereafter no longer be divided into classes.
+Before our Board is declassified, it would take at least two annual meeting of shareholders to be held for any individual or group to gain control of our Board.
+Accordingly, while the Board is divided into classes, these provisions could discourage a third party from initiating a proxy contest, making a tender offer or otherwise attempting to control of us.

 Removal of Directors.
-Our amended and restated bylaws will provide that shareholders may remove the Company's directors only for cause.
+Our amended and restated bylaws will provide that (i) until the third annual meeting of shareholders following the distribution (or such other time as our Board is no longer classified under the DGCL), our shareholders may remove directors only for cause and (ii) from and including the third annual meeting of shareholders following the distribution (or such other time as our Board is no longer classified under the DGCL), our shareholders may remove directors with or without cause.
 Removal will require the affirmative vote of holders of at least the majority of our voting stock then outstanding.